SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 ## Define Services

 After you've defined the domain model with its entities, define a set of [SAP Cloud Application Programming Model services](https://cap.cloud.sap/docs/guides/providing-services) to add business logic and external APIs to the application.
-All service definitions must be located in the */srv* folder.
+All service definitions must be in the */srv* folder.
 You can use subfolders to structure the different services according to their usage.

 1. Create a folder *poetryslam* in the */srv* folder.
 The folder should contain all the files that are required for the Poetry Slam service.
 2. Copy the service definition from [*/srv/poetryslam/poetrySlamService.cds*](../../../tree/main-single-tenant/srv/poetryslam/poetrySlamService.cds) into your project.